Imran4424/Machine-Learning-Models/README.md

 ### Logistic Regresstion

 Logistic Regression is a supervised machine learning model used for classification tasks.
+Logistic Regression model predict a categorical dependent variable based on a number of independent variables (extracted features of the subject).

+Key difference between linear regression here that, in Linear Regression we predict continuous variable but in Logistic Regression we predict categorical variable.

 ### Support Vector Machine